freemocap/documentation/docs/Writerside/topics/Frequently-Asked-Questions-FAQ.md

 FreeMoCap is completely free to use, but its also free in the sense of "freedom".
 You have the freedom to use FreeMoCap how you like, including copying, modifying, and redistributing the code.
 For more information on free software, see this article from the GNU Operating System, [What is Free Software?](https://www.gnu.org/philosophy/free-sw.en.html).

+## What license does FreeMoCap use?
-FreeMoCap is licensed with the [GNU Affero General Public License (v3)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+FreeMoCap is licensed with the [GNU Affero General Public License (v3)](https://www.gnu.org/licenses/agpl-3.0.en.html), the most aggressively open source license available.

+If you wish to work with FreeMocap in a way not supported by the AGPLv3, please reach out to us at `info` AT `freemocap` DOT `org`, and we can discuss alternative licensing options.

 ## How can I contribute to FreeMoCap?

-We accept contributions of all kinds and sizes.
+We accept contributions of all kinds and sizes!

 For contributions related to code or documentation, see our [contributing page](contributing_index.md).